 Online Environmental Science Courses

 Online summer courses can help you get ahead, save money, or catch-up.
-All of UConn’s online environmental science classes are taught by UConn instructors and are delivered within an asynchronous format.
-You can participate at any time of day from nearly anywhere.
+All of UConn’s online environmental science classes are taught by UConn instructors and are delivered within an asynchronous or synchronous format.

 Environmental Economics (ECON 3466E)